How to Get Rid of Fire Ants

 Click the request free quote button below to leave your information.

 - To do this, begin by pouring a liberal amount of baking soda into the mound.
-If you’re dealing with a larger mound, start by poking a few holes into the mound with a stick, and proceed pouring.
+If you’re dealing with a larger mound, start by poking a few holes into the mound with a stick, and proceed to pour.

 - These two combined ingredients will sufficiently remove the ant mound, and will not pose safety risks to you and your family.

-- Since this method of mound removal will cause damage to the surrounding area, it’s best to come prepared with fresh soil to mend the affected grass.
+- Since this fire ant control method will cause damage to the surrounding area, it’s best to come prepared with fresh soil to mend the affected grass.

 If you’re outmatched by the number of mounds on your property, or if you want to avoid damage to your lawn, it may be time to consider help from the experts.
-Call Allgood Pest Solutions today for a free fire ant assessment and control estimate.
-We offer options that fit your needs and eliminate your fire ant problems for good!Back to Ant Exterminators, Control & Removal
+The ant exterminators at Allgood Pest Solutions know how to get rid of fire ants quickly and safely.
+We offer fire ant pest control options that fit your needs and eliminate your fire ant problems for good!Back to Ant Exterminators, Control & Removal

 How to Get Rid of Fire Ants in Atlanta & Knoxville Metros and Surrounding Areas